maelle/rmd-blogging-jozi/content/_index.en.md

 # Scientific Blogging with R Markdown

-Are you an R user who works in science?
+Are you an R user?
 Would you like sharing more online?
 How about starting a new blog, with R Markdown (Rmd)?

 In this
-2-hour course with live coding, we'll go on three short adventures:
+2-hour course with live coding, we'll go on two short adventures:

 - setting up a scientific Rmd blog with the Distill framework and the distill package

-- setting up a scientific Rmd blog with the Hugo website generator and the hugodown package
+- setting up a scientific Rmd blog with the Hugo website generator and the hugodown package (and discussing the blogdown package)

-- adding Rmd posts to a Wordpress blog.

 We'll prepare for the adventures by defining what we expect of an Rmd blog.
 We'll end the course by reflecting on each adventure as well as